adel-bz/MongoDB-Backup-Script/README.md

 ![Screenshot from 2023-07-10 12-37-10](https://github.com/adel-bz/MongoDB-Bcakup-Script/assets/45201934/7380833e-21e8-4146-bd49-2d4090251c33)

-Also, you can use this project on all os that can run the bash script.
+Also, you can use this project on all OS that can run the bash script.

+# Features
+- Automated MongoDB database backups.
+- Automated project's assets backups.
+- Configurable backup schedules.
+- Backup compression to save storage space.
+- Removing old backups automatically.
+- Support for local and remote backup destinations.
+- Alert notifications for backup status.
+- Highly customizable through environment variables.
+- Open-source and easily extendable.

 # Requirements
-- You need a backup server with a FTP connection.
-- You should install FTP and tar package on your server. (if it doesn't exist)
+- A Linux-based operating system (e.g., Ubuntu, CentOS).
+- Bash shell (usually pre-installed on Linux systems).
+- FTP server (Backup server) for remote backups.
+- MongoDB installed and configured. (as a Docker container)

 # Usage
 ### Clone Project